Heinrichs Skuja: Continued life in Sweden

 During his years in Uppsala, Skuja remained engaged in intensive research on freshwater algae, resulting in comprehensive papers illustrated with his own drawings.
-He published not only taxonomic and floristic records, but also discussion on phylogenetic relationships and the ecology of freshwater algae.
+He published not only taxonomic and floristic records, but also discussions on phylogenetic relationships and the ecology of freshwater algae.
 By the early 1970s, he had already produced more than 70 papers, and he disseminated his extensive algal knowledge through annual general and specialized courses, which attracted large numbers of students.
-He still divided his time between laboratory work and field observations, and devoted one work shift each day to the Institute of Systematic Botany at Uppsala.
-In 1958, he took the initiative to found the Algological Society of Uppsala.
+He still divided his time between laboratory work and field observations, and set aside a portion of each day for work at the Institute of Systematic Botany at Uppsala.
+In 1958, he founded the Algological Society of Uppsala.

 Even in Sweden, Skuja always felt close to his home country and to the University of Latvia.
-In 1961, while congratulating a Swedish student fraternity, he spoke about a distant calling of unceasing and constant spiritual growth, whic he referred to as "the future of our entire nation, our native land, our Latvia, through which and only through which we can walk our path to a true, enlightened life, to understanding humanity."
+In 1961, while congratulating a Swedish student fraternity, he spoke about a distant calling of unceasing and constant spiritual growth, which he referred to as "the future of our entire nation, our native land, our Latvia, through which and only through which we can walk our path to a true, enlightened life, to understanding humanity."

 In 1970, Skuja suffered a stroke from which he did not recover.
-He died on 19 July, 1972.
+He died on 19 July 1972, in Uppsala.

-Relationships
+Personal relationships

 Skuja had many friends in private life.
 He was particularly valued by fellow Latvians living in Sweden.
-He was both a scientist and a creative artist in his spare time.
+He was a scientist and a creative artist in his spare time.
 He was deeply interested in art, music, literature, and archaeology, and rarely missed opportunities to attend musical events.
 His gentleness, benevolence, and helpfulness were remembered in memorial publications.

 In academic life, he maintained a wide correspondence with phycologists from different countries, who often visited him and sent him collected samples for identification, including samples from many scientific expeditions around the world.
-Skuja's student Antonija Kumsāre remembered him as "a very accurate, friendly, responsive person who stood out with his great love of work and sense of responsibility."
-He was always willing to discuss phycological issues and to devote much of his time to studying the collections made by his colleagues, even when that supposed an interruption of his own studies.
+Skuja's student Antonija Kumsāre considered him "a very accurate, friendly, responsive person who stood out with his great love of work and sense of responsibility."
+He frequently discussed phycological questions and studied collections of materials made by his colleagues, even when it diverted him from his own studies.

-Heinrichs Skuja was married to Vera Skuja (née Vera Kaminska), who was a board member and master of economics at the Uppsala University, and a long-standing manager of the Uppsala Latvian Library.
+Heinrichs Skuja was married to Vera Skuja (née Vera Kaminska), who was a board member at the Uppsala University, and a long-standing manager of the Uppsala Latvian Library.